Hhadi12/kosan-app/README.md

 **Web-based boarding house (kosan) management system**

-Built with Django REST Framework + React as part of a final year thesis project researching LLM-assisted development.
+Built with Django REST Framework + React as part of a final year thesis project.

 ---